ZiadWaleed23/ZiadWaleed23/README.md

 ## 🚀 About Me
 💻 Web Developer | 🎨 Frontend Enthusiast | 🏆 Passionate about UI/UX

-I'm a passionate **Web Developer** with experience in **HTML, CSS, and JavaScript**.
-I enjoy building modern, responsive websites and continuously improving my skills.
+Ziad Waleed, a 15-year-old Frontend Web Developer with experience in HTML, CSS, and JavaScript.
+Passionate about coding, gaming, and karate.
+Focused on building modern, visually appealing websites.
+Also dedicated to fitness, following a structured gym routine for muscle growth, strength, and endurance.

 ---